Katherine Amelia Towle

 Colonel Katherine Amelia Towle (April 30, 1898 – March 1, 1986) was the second director of the United States Marine Corps Women's Reserve (USMCWR) and the first director of Women Marines.

 Biography

 Towle was born in Towle, California on April 30, 1898.
 (The town was named after her paternal grandfather and uncles who settled there in the 1850s.)
-She moved with her family to Berkeley, California in 1908.
+She moved with her family to California in 1908.
 She graduated with honors from University of California, Berkeley in 1920, then later earned a Master's degree in political science in 1935.